Mary O’Donoghue

 And Its Discontents rumbled to be heard.

 The Synoptic Gospels!
 The Jesus in those three texts is wooden compared with John’s guy.
-Now hes kooky and mystic.
+Now he’s kooky and mystic.
 I call him Lennon Jesus.

 This released people to wind down.